Problematicdriver/CS631Gourp/README.md

 - **Generating response headers using libmagic(3)**:  Yu
 - **Writing to client**: Jiayi & Yu
 - **Obtaining date and type information for response**: Jiayi & Yu
+- **Writing makefile and handling reader response as struct** : Joe & Kavi
 - **Error checking and handling**: Joe
 - **Uniformity of code style**: Joe